Hero Background

 Available as a Monthly or Bi-Monthly Subscription

-Each month you’ll get a different cut of our best beef including Tenderloin, Ribeye and New York Strip twice a year.
-The other shipments include test kitchen favorites such as Picanha, Short Ribs, and Flat Iron.
+Each month you’ll get a different cut of our best beef including Tenderloin, Ribeye and New York Strip.
+The other shipments include test kitchen favorites such as Picanha, Short Ribs, and Brisket.

 The Club emphasizes quality over quantity, but depending on the cut and Marble Score, the average weight of each shipment is 4 - 5 lbs for the “Classic” membership.